Learn the different forms of disaster communication when an emergency or disaster strikes.

 You can also keep using your existing phone number on the mesh, which is really important in a disaster when people are trying to get back in contact with each other.

-9. Preparation: Still the Best Disaster Communication Solution
+9. Preparation: Best Disaster Communication Solution

 Before a Disaster: How to Prepare Your Home and Mobile Device